melatfeseha/NNProjectProposal/README.md

 ## 2. Related Works

 There exists previous academic work that has attempted to use neural networks to identify the location of an image.
 Suresh et al.’s paper is very similar to ours—they trained a neural network that takes in pictures of the United States and guesses the most probable state using a balanced dataset that equally samples from all 50 states [7].
 Another paper that was slightly more broad in scope than Suresh et al. is Müller-Budack et al [6].
 This paper sought to guess geolocation without being limited to a particular country—the neural network trained in this paper is notable because it takes into account information from different spatial resolutions.
 Another paper that tackles a similar problem to the one we are trying to solve is Kim et al [3].
 Part of this paper trains a neural network to classify tourist attractions to aid in the goal of identifying which parts of tourist attractions are most appealing to foreign visitors.
 Furthermore, other academic work has sought to solve related classification problems as well.
 For example, Li et al. used a neural network to identify the location of a license plate [4].
 Miura et al. sought to classify the geolocation of tweets [5].
 In industry, Google has received media coverage for their solution to the problem we are tackling [1].
 They have trained a model called PlaNet that can correctly identify the correct continent of an image 48.0% of the time [8].
 Finally, we referred to resources on convolutional neural networks such as a video by Deeplizard to learn about the approach we should use for our project [2].

+## 3. Methods Outline

+For our project we will use a Kaggle dataset that has 50,000 images from the “countries around the world” Geoguessr map.
+Each country that is represented in the map has a folder with images from that country.
+If there is time, we will create a more robust dataset through web scraping Google Maps.

+In terms of software, we will use Pytorch Lightning for our project (tentatively).
+We will start with a convolutional neural network that uses the resnet 50 architecture.
+We will use Hydra to pass in our hyperparameters to the model.
+We will use Wandb for logging of how training and validation loss evolve over time and anything else we would like to keep track of.
+Pytorch Lightning will help us with splitting and loading the data; it will also help us with checkpointing.

+One thing we would potentially like to do if we can successfully train a model is create a website where there are a number of test images and users can try to guess against our model.
+For this, we could potentially use a React frontend and a Flask backend (subject to change).
+This would allow us to verify if our model can beat the intuition of humans.
+It would be exciting to try to have the class compete against the model during our presentation.

+Some possible pitfalls our project could run into include overfitting our data, hyperparameter optimization and issues with an unevenly distributed dataset.
+We will address these pitfalls as they present themselves.
+We will only use ~95% of our data for training, keeping the last ~5% for testing to ensure that we have not overfit our data.

 ## References: